Saravanakumar535/Digital-Nurture-4.0-DotNetFSE/README.md

-# 👨‍💻 Cognizant Dev/DeepSkilling .NET Full Stack Assignment
+# 👨‍💻 Cognizant DeepSkilling .NET Assignments

 This repository contains the solution to the Cognizant DeepSkilling .NET Full Stack Developer training assignments.
 The goal is to build backend logic using C# and .NET and, optionally, frontend components for a full-stack understanding.